-Phrase or Abbreviation Description or explanation EP Delivery Group Providing specific support as requested by the EP Board, the EP Delivery Group will be comprised of County Council officers and representatives from bus operators.
-EP Delivery Group membership will include relevant officers from the County Council and bus operator representatives with specific knowledge and / or experience to support the decision making and oversight role of the EP Board.
-Terms of Reference for this EP Delivery Group can be found in Appendix D. Bus Forum (formally called the External group of stakeholders to support the EP Board by providing scrutiny and challenge to the delivery of the EP.
+Phrase or Abbreviation Description or explanation 1985 Act Transport Act 1985 2000 Act Transport Act 2000 2017 Act Bus Services Act 2017 BODS Bus Open Data Service Bus Forum (formally called the External group of stakeholders to support the EP Board by providing scrutiny and challenge to the delivery of the EP.
 Stakeholder Reference Group) The Bus Forum is not a decision-making body.
 However, it can request for Facilities, Measures and Requirements for inclusion in the EP Scheme, subject to the agreement of the EP Board.
 It can also request items for discussion at EP Board meetings or updated subsequent to EP Board meetings, to be provided by Surrey County Council officers.
-Terms of Reference for this group can be found in Appendix D. Enhanced This comprises either: Partnership Scheme Variation A variation of the Enhanced Partnership Scheme as a result of the voting mechanism set out in Section 2.7 with respect to Facilities, Measures or Requirements or A variation of the EP Plan or EP Scheme agreed as a result of the mechanism set out in Section 2.7.3.
+Terms of Reference for this group can be found in Appendix D. Bus Operators (or Operators) All Operators running Qualifying Bus Services taken collectively.
+DfT Department for Transport DRT or DDRT Demand Responsive Transport or Digital Demand Responsive Transport.
+Enhanced Partnership The Enhanced Partnership covering the geographic extent of the administrative boundary of the County of Surrey shown for identification purposes only on the plan at Figure 1.1.
+Enhanced This comprises either: Partnership Scheme Variation A variation of the Enhanced Partnership Scheme as a result of the voting mechanism set out in Section 2.7 with respect to Facilities, Measures or Requirements or A variation of the EP Plan or EP Scheme agreed as a result of the mechanism set out in Section 2.7.3.
 Each of which will then constitute a formal variation of the EP Scheme for the purposes of s.138E(1) of the 2000 Act.
-Exempt Bus Service Services excluded from classification as Qualifying Bus Services as stated in section 2.3.4 of this document.
-Facilities Those facilities referred to in Appendix A which shall be deemed such for the purposes of s.138D(1) of the 2000 Act.
-Measures Those measures referred to in Appendix B which shall be deemed as such for the purposes of s.138D(2) of the 2000 Act.
-Requirements Those requirements placed on all Qualifying Bus Services other than where exemptions are agreed by the EP Board, identified in Appendix C which shall be deemed as such for the purposes of s.138C 2000 Act.
-HFC Hydrogen Fuel Cell.
-ZEBs Zero Emission Buses NaPTAN National Public Transport Access Nodes is a database of all public transport access points in Great Britain